RE-SS3D/SS3D-WebsiteOLD/contribute.md

 Start by familiarizing yourself with our [code (C#) style guide]({{ site.github_game_url }}/blob/master/Documents/C_SHARP.md){:target="_blank"}, and [github contributing guide]({{ site.github_game_url }}/blob/master/Documents/CONTRIBUTING.md){:target="_blank"}.

-Feel free to help on any of our 3 repositories as they could all use your help, but since most of you are here to help with the game itself, visit the SS3D [issues page]({{ site.github_game_url }}/issues){:target="_blank"} and use the labels to help find a task you are interested in.
+Feel free to help on any of our 3 repositories as they could all use your help, but since most of you are here to help with the game itself, visit the SS3D [Issues page]({{ site.github_game_url }}/issues){:target="_blank"} and use the labels to help find a task you are interested in.

 ## 3D modeling tasks: